canada-ca/digital-playbook-guide-numerique/views-vues/security-securite/en/categorization-tool.md

 businessDomain:
   title: Business Domain
   intro: A business domain is an operational environment where a department performs business activities supporting common organizational objectives.
-  field1Label: What is your business domain?
+  "business-domain-field-label": What is your business domain?
 businessComponent:
   title: Business Component
   intro1: Any activity performed by a department in the course of its operations to deliver or support the delivery of its programs or services.
 A business activity is composed of one or several business processes and related information assets.
   intro2: Business activities will be categorized by determining the expected injuries from IT-related threat compromise to the national and non-national interests that the business activities serve, and then determining the lveral of these expected injuries.
-  field1Label: Business Activity
-  field2Label: Business Activity Component
+  "business-activity-label": Business Activity
-  field3Label: Component Description
-  field4Label: Type
-  field4Sublabel: Select a type
-  field4Option1: Process
-  field4Option2: Information
-  field5Label: Authoritative Source
+  "business-activity-component-label": Business Activity Component "component-description-label": Component Description "component-type-label": Type "component-type-sub-label": Select a type "component-type-option-1": Process "component-type-option-2": Information "authoritative-source-label": Authoritative Source
 lossTypes: [ "confidentiality", "integrity", "availability" ]
 confidentiality:
   title: Loss of Confidentiality
   intro: To ensure the confidentiality of business activites and IT assets against a specified set of theats in order to prevent injury to national interests or non-national interests.
-  field2Label: What is the type of injury that is most likely to result from a loss of confidentiality?
+  "type-of-injury-label": What is the type of injury that is most likely to result from a loss of confidentiality?
   example1: Example of such injury
   example2: ie. Riot
 integrity:
   title: Loss of Integrity
   intro: To ensure the integrity of a business activity or IT asset against a specified set of threats in order to prevent injury to national interests or non-national interests.
-  field2Label: What is the type of injury that is most likely to result from a loss of integrity?
+  "type-of-injury-label": What is the type of injury that is most likely to result from a loss of integrity?
   example1: Example of such injury
   example2: ie. Distress, psychological trauma
 availability:
   title: Loss of Availability
   intro: To ensure the availability of a business activity or IT asset against a specified set of threats in order to prevent injury to national interests or non-national interests.
-  field2Label: What is the type of injury that is most likely to result from a loss of availability?
+  "type-of-injury-label": What is the type of injury that is most likely to result from a loss of availability?
   example1: Example of such injury
   example2: ie. Affecting program performance
 lossOfCommon:
-  field1Label: Failure Scenario (in context)
-  field2Sublabel: Select a type of injury
-  field2TableHeading: Type of injury
-  field2Option1: Civil disorder or unrest
-  field2Option2: Physical harm to people
-  field2Option3: Psychological harm to people
-  field2Option4: Financial loss to individuals
-  field2Option5: Financial loss to Canadian companies
-  field2Option6: Financial loss to Canadian governement
-  field2Option7: Harm to Canadian economy
-  field2Option8: Harm to Canada's reputation
-  field2Option9: Harm to National Interest
-  field2Option10: No expected injury
-  field3Label: How significant is the expected injury?
+  "failure-scenario-label": Failure Scenario (in context) "failure-scenario-sub-label": Select a type of injury "failure-scenario-table-heading": Type of injury "failure-scenario-option-1": Civil disorder or unrest "failure-scenario-option-2": Physical harm to people "failure-scenario-option-3": Psychological harm to people "failure-scenario-option-4": Financial loss to individuals "failure-scenario-option-5": Financial loss to Canadian companies "failure-scenario-option-6": Financial loss to Canadian governement "failure-scenario-option-7": Harm to Canadian economy "failure-scenario-option-8": Harm to Canada's reputation "failure-scenario-option-9": Harm to National Interest "failure-scenario-option-0": No expected injury "injury-significance": How significant is the expected injury?
-  field3Sublabel: Select the significance of injury
-  field3TableHeading: Significance of injury
+  "injury-significance-sub-label": Select the significance of injury "injury-significance-table-heading": Significance of injury "injury-significance-option-1": Very low "injury-significance-option-2": Low "injury-significance-option-3": Medium "injury-significance-option-4": High "injury-significance-option-5": Very high "injury-significance-option-0": NA
-  field3Option1: Very low
-  field3Option2: Low
-  field3Option3: Medium
-  field3Option4: High
-  field3Option5: Very high
-  field3Option6: NA
-  field4Label: Analysis
+  "analysis-label": Analysis
 labelGridClass: col-sm-4
 fieldGridClass: col-sm-8
 ---